fastfetch-cli/fastfetch-wiki/Json-Schema.md

 | **Required** | No        |
 | **Default**  | `0`       |

-**Description:** Set the length of the separator line, or 0 to auto-detect
+**Description:** Set the times of separator string to repeat, or 0 to auto-detect

 | Restrictions |        |
 | ------------ | ------ |